elastic/kibana/src/plugins/data/public/public.api.md

     meta: ExistsFilterMeta;
     exists?: FilterExistsProperty;
 };

+// Warning: (ae-forgotten-export) The symbol "SavedObjectReference" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "extractReferences" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const extractSearchSourceReferences: (state: SearchSourceFields) => [SearchSourceFields & {
+    indexRefName?: string | undefined;
+}, SavedObjectReference[]];

 // Warning: (ae-missing-release-tag) "FetchOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //